tauri-apps/tauri/.changes/bundler-mishashed-files.md

 'tauri-bundler': 'patch:enhance'
 ---

-Check if required files for bundling are outdated or mis-hashed and redownload them.
+Check if required files/tools for bundling are outdated or mis-hashed and redownload them.